Toggle Navigation

 What is the guidance on Full Economic Costs (FEC) for academic and non-academic institutions?
 Is this paid at 80% or 100% FEC?

-As per UKRI rules, academics/research organisations will be paid at 80% of Full Economic Costing.
-Non-research organisations will be paid at 100% FEC.
+As per UKRI rules, academics/research organisations (who are categorised as UKRI research organisations) will be paid at 80% of Full Economic Costing.
+UKRI categorised non-research organisations/other organisations will be paid at 100% FEC if they are co-lead applicants on a proposal.
+Please refer to the call specification and funder guidance.

 For example.
 The total budget for a small award is £30,000 Full Economic Costs (FEC).
 Costs cannot go over this amount.
-For academic institutions who are applying, they will receive 80% FEC, which means they will receive £24,000 and their institution will be expected to cover the other 20% of costs.
+For academic institutions who are applying without any partners, they will receive 80% FEC, which means they would receive £24,000 and their institution will be expected to cover the other 20% of costs.

-If there is a partnership approach and the non-academic organisation is claiming £15,000, they will get £15,000 FEC.
-This leaves the academic organisation to have maximum costs of £15K at FEC (to reach the budget of £30,000).
-If the academic organisation submit costs for the full £15K, they will get £12K (which is 80% of their FEC).
+If there is a partnership approach with an academic institution and UKRI categorised non-research partner/other organisation whose costs are £9,000 (to fulfil the 30% guidelines for the research led pathway), they will get £9,000 at 100% FEC.
+This leaves the academic organisation to have maximum costs of £21,000 (to reach the budget of £30,000).
+If the academic organisation submit costs for £21,000, they will get £16,800 (which is 80% FEC).
 This is normal practice for research organisations to receive 80% FEC for projects which are funded by UKRI/ESRC and other related funders.

 Is there a schedule of/percentage rate for overheads to be budgeted for (included in the single figure as stated in the Estates section of guidance)?

-The is no specific guidance related to a percentage however, it needs to be appropriate for the proposed activities.
-The funder guidance notes that the full cost of the proposed project (including estates and indirect costs) will be considered when assessing the justification of resources.
+The funder does not set specific guidance related to a percentage of overheads for academic institutions however, there is some guidance for other types of organisations.
+International academic institutions can claim a flat rate of 20%.
+Table 1 of the call specification notes that Government, Business and the Community and Voluntary sector who are in receipt of a subsidy can not claim overheads.
+Please check the full funder guidance on eligible costs which are in line with your type of organisation.
+The call specification notes that the full cost of the proposed project (including estates and indirect costs) will be considered when assessing the justification of resources.
 As noted in the EPIC Futures NI Commissioning Call Guidance, reviewers will consider the appropriateness of costs alongside their eligibility.
 Value for money will be a consideration, where many projects score over the threshold.
 Academics applying for smaller grant awards may wish to speak to their universities/research management departments if set overhead costs may constrain activities to consider what may be appropriate for the nature of the project being proposed.
 If a project is recommended for funding and all costs are not considered appropriate/ are not eligible, a reduced budget may be awarded.

 What is the guidance on claiming for university staff time, redeployment, project costs and research assistant costs?